LincolnRoboticsWebsite/LincolnRoboticsWebsite.github.io/Notes.md

 - figure out custom domain emails
   - mcqueen wants it
 - bold names of outreach events
-- maybe simplify outreach events into 2017, 2018 categories
-  - where the scroll bar comes in handy (idk if this is possible but it would be cool)
 - figure out how to scale spreadsheet on donate page so it doesnt have to be scrolled on diff size screens
 - mobile version?